Skip to content

 You can create a viem client for reading chain data, like balances or contract data, using the createPublicClient function, or you can create a viem client for writing chain data, like sending transactions, using the createWalletClient function.

-Creating a viem client to interact with your Tanssi EVM appchain is a two-step process.
+Creating a viem client to interact with your Tanssi EVM network is a two-step process.
 First, you'll need to import the defineChain function from viem.
-This will allow you to specify the details of your Tanssi EVM appchain (or any arbitrary EVM chain).
+This will allow you to specify the details of your Tanssi EVM network (or any arbitrary EVM chain).
 You'll then need to provide all of the chain details, as shown in the next section.

 For Reading Chain Data